 Briefly describe the emergency (i.e. "I am calling to report a car accident," "I'm reporting a crime in progress," etc.) The operator will then ask a series of follow-up questions.
 Please answer these as calmly and factually as possible to ensure the right responders are dispatched.
 Do not hang up the phone until the operator tells you to as they may need continuous information throughout the response.

-No. Though cell phone calls may be routed to a regional center instead of the Gurnee center, dispatchers will always confirm the address or location of the incident regardless of what type of phone the call is made from.
+In most cases, no. Any phone calls made from landlines or Voice Over Internet Protocol (VOIP) will be directed right to the Gurnee center.
+Cell phone calls may be sent to a regional center, but dispatchers will always confirm the address or location of the incident regardless of what type of phone or connection is used to make a call.

 4. What should I do if I accidentally call 911?